• Skip to primary navigation

 atlantic ocean road, norway

 If it sounds like I’m hating on the Atlantic Ocean Road I guess I am just a tiny bit, but only because I don’t think it deserves to be called Norway’s most beautiful road.
-In fact I think I’d rank it around number ten of Norway’s scenic routes.
+In fact I think I’d rank it around number seven of Norway’s scenic routes.

-But ten is still quite high!
+But seven is still quite high!
 Whether you have a drone or not, the views here are beautiful, and it really is special to be able to drive out into the Atlantic Ocean like this.
-The stunning views also continue after the end of the route, right down into the lovely city of Molde, Norway.
+And the small seaside villages the Atlantic Ocean Road takes you through really are so pretty.

 atlantic ocean road, norway